ELIMINATE THE CORPS OF ENGINEERS’ $920 MILLION GREAT LAKES NAVIGATION MAINTENANCE BACKLOG

-Since 2010, Congress has appropriated $2.8 billion to support the program’s initiatives throughout the Great Lakes region.
-Unfortunately, the FY2020 budget request proposes to shrink the program to a mere $30 million.
-As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to reject the Administration’s proposal and include $300 million in the EPA’s FY2020 budget.
+Between 2010 – 2020 Congress has appropriated $3.48 billion to support the program’s initiatives throughout the Great Lakes region.
+As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to approve no less than $375 million in the EPA’s FY2022 budget.

 To view a PDF version of this information, click here.